Frequently Asked Questions

 What should I do if I am diagnosed with the COVID-19 virus?

 If you have tested positive for COVID-19, or been told by a clinician that you are presumed to be positive, you are required to isolate yourself at home.

 The L.A.
 County Department of Public Health website has detailed information on home isolation in a dozen languages here.
 (See "What You Should Know"; "What if I'm Sick")

 Should I cover my face when I leave home and interact with others?

-Wearing a face covering when you are interacting with others will help to contain your respiratory droplets.
-But a face covering is not a substitute for other critical measures to slow the spread of COVID-19 — most importantly, staying home and practicing safe physical distancing, washing your hands often, and cleaning and disinfecting frequently touched surfaces.
+Wearing a face covering will help to contain your respiratory droplets.
+But a face covering is not a substitute for other critical measures to slow the spread of COVID-19 — most importantly, staying home, practicing safe physical distancing, washing your hands often, and cleaning and disinfecting frequently touched surfaces.

 Safer at Home Order